-- (a) intentionally engage in conduct to disrupt a hearing; - (b) intentionally attempt to improperly influence an officer of the Judicial Programs Office, a hearing advisor or member of a judicial board; - (c) intentionally fail to obey a reasonably definite and specific order by a presiding officer; - (d) knowingly make a false statement of material fact, law or representation of the Code to other participants in a hearing; - (e) knowingly fail to disclose a material fact in a hearing when disclosure is necessary to avoid assisting a future criminal or fraudulent act; - (f) knowingly offer false evidence, falsify evidence, counsel or induce witnesses to testify falsely, or offer improper inducements to testify: - (g) recklessly and unlawfully obstruct another party's access to evidence, or alter, destroy or conceal material not protected by privilege having potential evidentiary value; - (h) if the representative is an attorney, otherwise fail to follow any obligations under relevant standards of professional responsibility in matters pertaining to the representation. - 35.(a) Any participant in a hearing may refer complaints about suspected violations of the provisions of Part 34 of this Code to the Senate Adjunct Committee on Student Conduct. - (b) Within a reasonable time after such referral, the chairperson of the Senate Adjunct Committee on Student Conduct will review the complaint.
+- (a) intentionally engage in conduct to disrupt a hearing; - (b) intentionally attempt to improperly influence an officer of the Judicial Programs Office, a hearing advisor or member of a judicial board; - (c) intentionally fail to obey a reasonably definite and specific order by a presiding officer; - (d) knowingly make a false statement of material fact, law or representation of the Code to other participants in a hearing; - (e) knowingly fail to disclose a material fact in a hearing when disclosure is necessary to avoid assisting a future criminal or fraudulent act; - (f) knowingly offer false evidence, falsify evidence, counsel or induce witnesses to testify falsely, or offer improper inducements to testify; - (g) recklessly and unlawfully obstruct another party's access to evidence, or alter, destroy or conceal material not protected by privilege having potential evidentiary value; - (h) if the representative is an attorney, otherwise fail to follow any obligations under relevant standards of professional responsibility in matters pertaining to the representation. - 35.(a) Any participant in a hearing may refer complaints about suspected violations of the provisions of Part 34 of this Code to the Senate Adjunct Committee on Student Conduct. - (b) Within a reasonable time after such referral, the chairperson of the Senate Adjunct Committee on Student Conduct will review the complaint.
 After review the chairperson shall dismiss complaints which are anonymous, manifestly frivolous, which cannot be reasonably construed to allege a violation of Part 34, or are based on hearsay alone.
 Those which are not dismissed will be referred to the full Committee which will convene a hearing no sooner that 10 business days after sending a copy of the evidence presented to the representative named in the complaint.
 The hearing shall be held under the relevant rules and procedures governing disciplinary hearings outlined in Parts 33-35 of this Code. - (c) A client shall not be compelled either directly or through their representative to waive the attorney-client privilege. - (d) Representatives found responsible for violations of the provisions of Part 34 may be suspended from the privilege of representation for such time as the Committee may deem appropriate.
-In addition, the Committee may refer their findings to the Attorney Grievance Commission, or other appropriate disciplinary body. - (e) Appeals from decisions of the Senate Committee on Student Conduct regarding violations under Part 34 may be made by parties found responsible.
-Appeals should be made in writing to the Senate Campus Affairs Committee within ten business days of receipt of the letter notifying the party of the decision.
+In addition, the Committee may refer their findings to the Attorney

+Grievance Commission, or other appropriate disciplinary body.

+(e) Appeals from decisions of the Senate Committee on Student ties found responsible.
+Appeals should be made in writing to the receipt of the letter notifying the party of the decision.
 Appeals will be conducted in accordance with the standards for the hearing of student disciplinary appeals.
-Decisions of the Campus Affairs Committee regarding these appeals shall be final.
+Decisions of the Campus Affairs